Our vision : Tracks connecting people, nature and place in Wairahi/ Bream Bay

 Our projects

-In a little more than a year volunteers have
+In just a few years volunteers have

 • Sprayed and cleared huge tracts of weeds